paweusz/ladio/docs/backlog.md

 To do
 -----
+* Make 'Catalog' tab remember last location so user don't have to traverse whole directory to get to place where he was before.
+Swap recent and catalog items.
+  Remember last open tab.

 * Home tab

 * Install application in Google Play.
 Also think out application name and change branding.

-* Make 'Catalog' tab remember last location so user don't have to travers whole directory to get to place where he was before.
+* Media queries

 * Favourites tab